hilsonn/darren1998s.github.io/sps_workshops/Visualisation_In_R.md

 It is clear that there is some form of association between both `Sepal.Length` and `Petal.Length` and `Species`, with _I. virginicca_ having the longest `Petal.Length` and `Sepal.Length` and _I.
 Setosa_ having the shortest.

+However, the actual numbers are unknown and **ONLY** the general trend can be seen!

-how do we combine all these information together into a single graph?
+So, how do we combine all these information together into a single graph?

 ## Using colours to group data points